cloudops/cloudmc-standard-kb/en/compute-service/working-with-instances.md

 This example work with CentOS 7 template with a Data volume and perform the following:

-1. Format and mount the data volume in /var/lib/docker.
+1. Format and mount the data volume in /var/lib/docker
 1. Install docker from the official repository
 1. Disable Firewalld and SElinux
-1. Deploy Rancher as docker container.
+1. Deploy Rancher as docker container